BIGJRA/BIGJRA.github.io/reborn.md

 |**Klinklang**     |1  |

 Each of the Poke Balls in this room is an Electrode.
 Defeat all of them then talk to the monitor at the top for a battle with **Rotom**.

+While we're in the Beryl area, head over to the Beryl Cemetery.
+If you talked to Simon in the Tanzan Meteor Base, you'll see him here.
+Talk to him to continue his sidequest - then head down to the building to the right of the Peridot Ward Pokemart to talk to him once more.
+That's all we can do with this quest for now.

 ## Eclipse Badge